 Seghill Colliery opened in 1824 and transformed the village from an agricultural settlement into a mining village but the mine has long since gone.
 It ceased production in 1962.

-South of Seghill is Backworth and to the west is Annitsford which are also former mining villages.
-Just to the north west of Seghill is the new town of Cramlington which is also a place with a mining past.
+South of Seghill is Backworth and to the west Annitsford also former mining villages.
+Just north west of Seghill is the new town of Cramlington which is also a place with a mining past.
 The oldest part of Cramlington is the area around St Nicholas Church and the stone-built pubs of the Plough and Blagdon Arms.
 The church only dates to the 1860s but the village is much older than that.

-Cramlington once gave its name to a local family called the De Cramlingtons who are first mentioned here during the reign of Edward II in the early 1300s.
-However, the family name died out in the 1420s and through a female line Cramlington passed to the Lawsons and was then bought by the Storeys in the 1700s.
+Cramlington once gave its name to a local family the De Cramlingtons first mentioned here in the reign of Edward II in the early 1300s.
+However, surname died out in the 1420s and through a female line Cramlington passed to the Lawsons and was then bought by the Storeys in the 1700s.
 The Storeys lived at Arcot Hall which is now part of Cramlington’s Arcot Hall Golf Club.